cwlum/mriwu.us/README.md

 *   **Automatic Sorting:** The portfolio is automatically sorted to display the newest work first.
 *   **Engaging Animations:** Utilizes the `anime.js` library to provide smooth, meaningful animations for page transitions, item filtering, and interactive elements.
 *   **Interactive Image Modal:** A custom-built modal window for viewing artwork, complete with keyboard navigation (arrow keys and Escape).
+*   **Site-Wide Orientation Lock:** Prompts users on landscape-oriented devices to switch to portrait mode for a better viewing experience, implemented across all pages.
 *   **Responsive Design:** A mobile-first approach ensures a seamless experience across all device sizes.

 ## Technologies Used